DigitalEuan/ubp_digital_twin_physics_engine/README.md

 | Smoothing radius | `0.5` | `1 / (Y × 24)` | Golay code dimension |

 ## 20.03.26: updated to v4
+* **Current status:** I have the environment physics, blocks and liquid to some extent sorted, the lever not so much but getting there!

 ## Topological Torque Moment of Inertia